uber/piranha/swift/README.md

 ## Usage

-Piranha Swift can be configured to recognize different flag APIs and flag behaviours by specifying a `.properties` file and the appropriate command line options.
+Piranha Swift can be configured to recognize different flag APIs and flag behaviours by specifying a `properties.json` file and the appropriate command line options.

 ```
 USAGE: <piranha_exe> cleanup-stale-flags [--source-file <source-file>] [--config-file <config-file>] --flag <flag> [--group-name <group-name>] [--treated]